OData/AspNetCoreOData/README.md

 ### 3.3 Debug

 The symbol package is uploaded to nuget symbol server.

+It supports source link debug.
+Remember to make `Enable Source Link support` checked if you debug using Visual Studio.

 ### 3.4 Nightly Builds